C. David Naylor University Fellowships Endowed by a Gift from the Arthur L. Irving Foundation

 - be available to participate in an interview as a part of the selection process.

 Applicants will be assessed based on the following criteria:

-- academic excellence: transcripts, scholarships, curriculum vitae, letters of recommendation, contribution to research and development;
+- academic excellence: transcripts, scholarships, curriculum vitae, letters of recommendation, contribution to research (if applicable), and development;

 - outstanding leadership potential and ongoing commitment to community service in one or more endeavors (including – but not limited to – arts, sports, music, entrepreneurship or social enterprise);